ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 - : string option = Some "hello"
 ```

-Here is an example of pattern matching on an option value.
+Here is an example of pattern matching on an option value:
 ```ocaml
 # match Some 42 with None -> raise Exit | Some x -> x;;
 - : int = 42